-- 1. Hospitalization,
+- Hospitalization.

 - 2. Contagious Disease,

 - 3. Death of an immediate family member (parent, grandparent, sibling, spouse, child),

-- 4. Car Accident,
+- 4. Car Accident.

-- 5. Special assignments (for working students) with prior written approval from the Office of the Registrar,
+- Special assignments (for working students) with prior written approval from the Office of the Registrar,

+- 6. Al Hai

-AI Haj and AI Umra are not valid excuses for students to be absent.
+Al Umra is not valid excuse for students to be absent